arschmitz/jquery-tutorials/README.md

  javascript:(function(){var url = window.location.href;window.location.href = url.replace( /github\.com/, "rawgit.com").replace( /blob\//,"" );})();
  ```

-##### To get you started go to the sample folder where there is a sample task along with a passing and a failing solution
+##### To get you started go to the sample folder.
+Here you will find a sample task along with a passing and a failing solution

 * index.html is the sample file
 * pass.html is the sample passing exercise